nion-software/nionswift/docs/user_interface.rst

 Each graphic will have some or all of the following variables:

-* Name - The name of the selected graphic.
+* :guilabel:`Name` - The name of the selected graphic.
 To show no name on a graphic, remove all text from the name text box.
 The box will show a gray “None.”

-* X, Y - The center coordinate of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`X`, :guilabel:`Y` - The center coordinate of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* X0, Y0 and/or X1, Y1 - The coordinates of anchor points or vertices of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`X0`, :guilabel:`Y0`, and/or :guilabel:`X1`, :guilabel:`Y1` - The coordinates of anchor points or vertices of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* W, H - The width and height of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`W`, :guilabel:`H` - The width and height of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* L - The length of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`L` - The length of a graphic in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* A - The angle of a graphic in degrees.
+* :guilabel:`A` - The angle of a graphic in degrees.
 Angle inputs over 180 degrees will be automatically reformatted into the equivalent negative angle.
 For example, an input of 225 degrees in the text box will be reformatted as -135 degrees.

-* Rotation - The rotation of a graphic in degrees around its center point.
+* :guilabel:`Rotation` - The rotation of a graphic in degrees around its center point.

-* Start/End - The end points of a graphic on a line plot in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`Start/End` - The end points of a graphic on a line plot in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* Radius 1 - The outer radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`Radius 1` - The outer radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* Radius 2 The inner radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.
+* :guilabel:`Rdius 2` The inner radius of a ring mask in nanometers (nm), pixels, or a decimal fraction depending on the coordinate system selected.

-* Mode - The type of ring mask.
+* :guilabel:`Mode` - The type of ring mask.
 See :ref:`graphics` for more information on ring masks.

-* Start Angle - The top left inside angle of a wedge mask in degrees.
+* :guilabel:`Start Angle` - The top left inside angle of a wedge mask in degrees.

-* End Angle - The inside opposite angle of a wedge mask in degrees.
+* :guilabel:`End Angle` - The inside opposite angle of a wedge mask in degrees.

-* Display - The type of coordinate system used to label the coordinates on the image or line plot.
+* :guilabel:`Display` - The type of coordinate system used to label the coordinates on the image or line plot.
 See :ref:`data-items` for information on different types of coordinate systems.

 .. _Metadata Panel: